London Borough of Barking and Dagenham: Education

 There are many schools and further education facilities in the borough.
 Situated near the Town Hall, the Barking Learning Centre is a learning facility providing a range of courses leading to recognised qualifications.
 It also includes a library with free public internet access, the council's first One Stop Shop, conference and meeting space, a gallery and a café.
 A study in 2017 found that nearly half of Barking & Dagenham's 19 year olds lack Level 3 qualifications (A Level equivalent) which was the highest figure in London.

+Barking & Dagenham College is a general further education college offering courses for leaners 16+.
+It has four campuses across the borough with their main campus being located in Rush Green less than a mile from the Romford town centre.
+Their other campus is located in Barking town center at the Technical Skills Academy, The Broadway Theatre and Barking Learning Centre.

 CU London, a Higher Education institute owned and governed by Coventry University, started offering courses to students in September 2017.
 Situated in the former Dagenham Civic Centre, they offer a range of subjects across Foundation, HNC, HND and degree level.

 The University of East London formerly had a campus in the borough, however this has now closed with all campuses now being located in the neighbouring borough of Newham.